Louis-Aime/Milesian-calendar/Year-signature/README.md

 See http://www.calendriermilesien.org/calculateur-donnees-annuelles.html for further explanations (in French).
 ## Installation
-1. Extract CalendarCycleComputationEngine.js and MilesianDateProperties.js from JS-Date-Properties
-into a directory of your computer
+1. Extract .js files from Basic_Common into a directory of your computer.
 1. Extract all .js and .html files of Year-signature into the same directory.
 1. Launch YearSignatureDisplay_fr.html with any web browser except MS Internet Explorer.